 One of the many great things about Indian food is that the spices are very adaptable, so if you’re not great with handling spicy food, you can easily make a milder alternative.

 Have you made any of these Indian dishes before?
 Or do you have any of your own favourite Indian recipes you’d like to share with our readers?
-We’d love to hear about your culinary adventures!
-Join the conversation on the food and drink section of the Rest Less community forum, or leave us a comment below.
+We’d love to hear about your culinary adventures in the comments below.